YunoHost-Apps/svgedit_ynh/README.md

 ## Documentation

+* Official documentation: Link to the official documentation of this app
-* YunoHost documentation: There no other documentations, feel free to contribute.
+* YunoHost documentation: If specific documentation is needed, feel free to contribute.

 ## YunoHost specific features